pearlza/pearlza/README.md

 <details>
 <summary><B>Rules for interacting with me in skins of these additional characters (CLICK!)</B></summary>
 <p align="center">If I'm in my Tommy skins, I may act aggressive (nonseriously ofc) toward Dream skins.
 Techno and Ranboo are comfs.
 I don't... mind Tubbo? but I don't really see the appeal of ClingyDuo, sorry.
 Dream skins are... hit or miss tbh so just assume he's on thin ice.</p>
 <p align="center">If I'm in my Skeppy skin, TECHNO INT/C+H PLEASE PLEASE PLEASE PLEASE PLEASE!
-Bbh iwc I don't like randos flirting with me just for skephalo.</p>
+Bbh iwc I don't like randos flirting with me just for skephalo.
+Nothing wrong with it if you ship it!
+I just don't want to be flirted with by randos LMAO</p>
 <p align="center">If I'm in my Ashswagg skin, QSMP AND UU PPL HE HAS MET PLS INT/C+H :D!!!
 Squiddo skins ok to c+h tho please remember I don't want to be actually flirted with by a stranger.</p>
 <p align="center">If I'm in my Chayanne skin: Philza, Tallulah, Techno, Missa or any of the other eggs PLEASE INT/C+H!
 DEATHFAMILY+TECHNO!!! q!wilbur dni I am not your brother fuck off.</p>
 <p align="center">If I'm in my Ranboo skins, no ships/tubbo iwc, but anyone may int/c+h!
 Techno and Tommy especially.</p>